arshlaanhaq/Event-management/README.md

 | PUT    | /api/events/:id    | Update an event   |
 | DELETE | /api/events/:id    | Delete an event   |

+## Test User Credentials

+The database is pre-seeded with test users.
+Use the following credentials to test authentication:

+- **Regular User:**
+  - Email: `testuser@example.com`
+  - Password: `Test@123`

+- **Guest Access:**
+  - Guests can browse events without login, but cannot create or edit events.

+> **Note:** If the database is reset, the test user will be restored automatically

 ## Future Enhancements
 - **Image Hosting** (Cloudinary or alternative)
 - **Event Booking & RSVP system**